Breast Implants (Augmentation)

 -

-Full Recovery: It can take 3-6 months for the implants to fully settle and scars to mature.
+Full Recovery: It can take 3-6 months for the implants to fully settle and scars to fade.

 -